Kevv28/Kevv28/README.md

 - 👋 Hi, I’m Kevil Rana
-- 👀 I’m interested in :Data Analysis,ML and Python
+- 👀 I’m interested in : Data Analyst,AI,ML and Python
-- 🌱 I’m currently learning:Streamlit,EDA,Python Frameworks
+- 🌱 I’m currently learning:Streamlit,EDA and Python Frameworks
-- 📫 How to reach me:https://www.linkedin.com/in/kevil-rana-61379a240
+- 📫 How to reach me:https://www.linkedin.com/in/kevil-rana-61379a240 or kevil546rana@gmail.com

 <!---